sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 # Exploring Code with Sourcegraph

-Overwhelmed by finding code in GitHub, and looking for an easier way?
-Sourcegraph allows you to run precise, targeted searches across all of your code, allowing you to find what you need, make the right call with complete information, and continue with your day.
-For a full list of what we can do, [check out our search cheat sheet](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-a-cheat-sheet).
+Sourcegraph allows you to run precise, targeted searches across all of your code.
+This allows you to find what you need, make the right call with complete information, and continue with your day—ultimately supporting Intel's oneAPI and oneSource initiatives.

+For a full list of the filters supported by our search functionality, [check out our search cheat sheet](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-a-cheat-sheet).

 ## Find a list of repos in the Intel org in GitHub: